mtfurlan/weather-display/README.md

-# Blink Example
+# HTTP Request Example

-Starts a FreeRTOS task to blink an LED
+Uses a POSIX socket to make a very simple HTTP request.

 See the README.md file in the upper level 'examples' directory for more information about examples.